-Updating the active question will automatically update every participant's device in your crowd.
+Updating the Active Question will automatically update every participant's device in your crowd.

 The host manually controls all views and the flow of the game using this mode.
 This mode is ideal for hosted or narrated live events for crowds where the crowd should all be kept in sync and participate together.
-A multi-question live crowd Trivia Game or Poll is the ideal for this mode.
-The host or narrator ideally may want to discuss each question, discuss results, show the correct answer, then show the rankings, and then proceed to the next question at their own pace.
+A multi-question live crowd Trivia Game or Poll is ideal for this mode.
+The host or narrator ideally may want to discuss each question, discuss results, show the correct answer, show the rankings, and then proceed to the next question at their own pace.

 Fully Automatic Mode

 This mode is similar to Host Controlled Mode as it only shows one question at a time.
-However each question is advanced automatically.
+However, each question is advanced automatically.
 Once the Experience is started, the host no longer has to interact as the Experience will run entirely by itself.

 This mode is ideal for exhibitions and trade show floors, establishments like restaurants or bars, or any kind of passive/walk-up experience where a participant may join at any time but still play together with other participants.
-This mode is great for bar-style Trivia Games or trade show booth when you cannot actively monitor the Experience.
-With this mode you can simply loop your Experience to repeat all day or evening and even reset its results after each playback.
+This mode is great for bar-style Trivia Games or trade show booths when you cannot actively monitor the Experience.
+With this mode, you can simply loop your Experience to repeat all day or evening and even reset its results after each playback.

-- Show Answer Results Automatically After Each Question? - This setting will enable the Show Live Answer Results view after each question for four seconds.
-Use this setting to automatically show how the crowd answered each question on both the Projector View and Mobile View (Polls and Trivia Games)
+|Show Live Answer Results Automatically||Enabling this setting will display the Live Answer Results view after each question to automatically show how the crowd answered the question on both the Projector View and Mobile View.

-|Show Correct Answer Automatically After Each Question? - This setting will enable the Show Correct Answer view after each question for four seconds.
-Use this setting to automatically show the crowd the correct answer on both the Projector View and Mobile View (Trivia Games only)
+|Show Correct Answer Automatically||Enabling this setting will display the Correct Answer view after each question to automatically show the crowd the correct answer on both the Projector View and Mobile View.

-This view is noticeably longer than the others.
-If a Trivia Game has more than 12 participants, it cannot show all of their rankings on a single screen.
+*This view is noticeably longer than the others.
+If a Trivia Game has more than 12 participants, it cannot show all of the rankings on a single screen.
 This extra time allows the Projector View to cycle through an additional page of participants.

-- Clear Crowd Responses Automatically When Poll/Trivia Game Restarts? - This setting is enabled when the above "Restart Poll/Trivia Game Automatically When Poll/Trivia Game Is Finished?" setting is enabled.
+- Clear Crowd Responses Automatically - This setting is enabled when the previous Restart Experience Automatically setting is enabled for either a Poll or Trivia Game.
 This setting will automatically clear out all crowd responses (e.g. votes, answers, rankings, etc.) at the end of each Poll/Trivia Game.
 When the Poll/Trivia Game restarts it will be a "fresh" Poll/Trivia Game with no crowd responses.
 This setting is ideal for repeating a Poll/Trivia Game for new participants so that old votes/answers and rankings are not kept each time the Poll/Trivia Game restarts.

 Crowd Controlled Mode